Help, Texas Child Protective Services is Investigating

 Texas CPS Investigation

 There is no way to predict the outcome of the CPS investigation.
 However, being cooperative is typically beneficial in certain circumstances.
 The children’s safety is the primary goal of both the parent and CPS.
-If the report of abuse or neglect is unjustified then the investigation will show this.
-If the abuse or neglect is unlikely to have occurred then CPS will typically close your case.
+If the report of abuse or neglect is unjustified, then the investigation will show this.
+If the abuse or neglect is unlikely to have occurred, then CPS will typically close your case.

-In the situation that CPS finds that the child is in imminent danger, CPS can remove the child from the home.
-Typically, Texas Child Protective Services will obtain a court order to remove the child from the home.
+In the situation that CPS finds that the child is in imminent danger, CPS can remove the child from home.
+Typically, Texas Child Protective Services will obtain a court order to remove the child from home.
 However, CPS in Texas does have the legal authority to do so without a court order if the CPS investigator feels that the situation creates imminent danger to the child and immediate removal is necessary.

-If your child is removed from your home it does not mean that you will permanently lose custody of your child.
+If your child is removed from your home, it does not mean that you will permanently lose custody of your child.
 At this stage, the court will get involved.
-The court will review CPS’s decision to remove the child.
+The judge will review CPS’s decision to remove the child.
 During this process, you should work with Texas Child Protective Services and the courts to make the changes necessary to provide a safe home and environment for your child.